eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/shared_mem_config.rst

 * Enable

-  * When set to *true* enables cyclonedds to use shared memory for local data exchange
+  * When set to *true* enables |var-project-short| to use shared memory for local data exchange

   * Defaults to *false*